roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

 1. It might be difficult to escape from local minima.

 ### Q8: Explain what is information gain and entropy in the context of decision trees. ###
-Entropy and Information Gain are two key metrics used in determining the relevance of decision-making when constructing a decision tree model and determining the nodes and the best way to split.
+Entropy and Information Gain are two key metrics used in determining the relevance of decision-making when constructing a decision tree and thereby determining the nodes and the best way to split.

-The idea of a decision tree is to divide the data set into smaller data sets based on the descriptive features until we reach a small enough set that contains data points that fall under one label.
+The idea of a decision tree is to divide the data set into smaller and smaller data sets based on the descriptive features until we reach a small enough set that contains data points that fall under one label.

-Entropy is the measure of impurity, disorder, or uncertainty in a bunch of examples.
+Entropy is the measure of impurity or disorder or uncertainty in a bunch of examples.
 Entropy controls how a Decision Tree decides to split the data.
-Information gain calculates the reduction in entropy or surprise from transforming a dataset in some way.
-It is commonly used in the construction of decision trees from a training dataset, by evaluating the information gain for each variable and selecting the variable that maximizes the information gain, which in turn minimizes the entropy and best splits the dataset into groups for effective classification.
+Information gain on the other hand calculates the reduction in entropy.
+It is commonly used in the construction of decision trees from a training dataset, by evaluating the information gain for each variable and selecting the variable that maximizes the information gain which in turn minimizes the entropy and best splits the dataset into groups for effective classification.

-### Q19: What are the differences between a model that minimizes squared error and the one that minimizes the absolute error? and in which cases each error metric would be more appropriate? ###
+### Q9: What are the differences between a model that minimizes squared error and the one that minimizes the absolute error? and in which cases each error metric would be more appropriate? ###

 Both mean square error (MSE) and mean absolute error (MAE) measures the distances between vectors and express average model prediction in units of the target variable.
 Both can range from 0 to infinity, the lower they are the better the model.